Hi, I’m Chris Walton, author of this guide and CEO of Eton Venture Services.

 However, it’s important to clarify whether there are any caps or minimum thresholds associated with this fee structure to avoid surprises during the negotiation process.

-The costs of M&A advisory doesn’t stop at the fees listed above.
-In fact, there are several other costs you need to consider and budget for depending on your deal.
+M&A transaction costs don’t stop at the fees listed above.
+In fact, there are several other fees you need to consider and budget for depending on your deal.

 For example, the larger your deal size, the more people you’ll need to hire to support the process and thus the more you’ll need to pay overall.